 High fashion meets laid-back surf culture at The Slow.
 From the photography that decorates the walls and the 1970s beach beats that play throughout the property, to the meticulous design that has gone into every touchpoint.
 At $252 a night it’s at the more expensive end of the scale, but it’s perfectly pitched for the vibe in Canggu, Bali’s boho beach town.

 The COMO brand’s third Bali hotel, COMO Uma Canggu, brings Californian surfer-style luxury to the Canggu area’s bohemian beachfront.
-Along with a large variety of accommodation – from modest rooms and suites to pool residences and eye-catching duplex penthouses – the hotel hosts two pools, a hip beach club, spa and surf school.
+Along with a large variety of accommodation – from modest rooms and suites to pool residences and eye-catching duplex penthouses – the hotel hosts two pools, a hip beach club, spa, and surf school.
 Book in here from $250 a night.

 Surfboard Hire in Canggu

-If you are a beginner who is looking to rent, you can find board rental on Pererenan beach, Echo beach, Old Man’s and Batu-Balong.
+If you are a beginner who is looking to rent, you can find board rental on Pererenan beach, Echo beach, Old Man’s, and Batu-Balong.
 If you’re going to a surf school, then there will be boards to hire there.

-If you’re staying in Canggu for longer or you’re just more experienced, and you are looking to buy a surfboard for your trip, you can ask any of the rental places as they will undoubtedly have some for sale.
+If you’re surfing Canggu for longer or you’re just more experienced, and you are looking to buy a surfboard for your trip, you can ask any of the rental places as they will undoubtedly have some for sale.
 Some will even repurchase them from you after your trip.
 Depending on how long your trip is, you may want to calculate whether it is more affordable to rent or buy.

 There is also an excellent Facebook group called ‘Bali Boards Buy and Sell’ which has some great deals on there for second-hand surfboards in Bali.